PTAB

 - Title: Dual High Frequency Driver Canalphone System

-- Brief Description: The ’463 patent discloses a personal listening device, specifically an in-ear monitor (IEM) or “canalphone,” that uses a multi-driver system.
-The system comprises a housing containing two low-frequency drivers (LFDs), two midrange-frequency drivers (MFDs), and two high-frequency drivers (HFDs), with a focus on positioning the two HFDs so their oscillations interact to reduce harmonic distortion.
+- Brief Description: The ’463 patent discloses an in-ear monitor (IEM), or "canalphone," comprising a housing containing two low-frequency drivers (LFDs), two midrange-frequency drivers (MFDs), and two high-frequency drivers (HFDs).
+The invention is primarily directed to positioning and tuning the two HFDs relative to each other such that their oscillations interact to reduce harmonic distortion.

 3. Grounds for Unpatentability